sgnl05/sgnl05-racktables/README.md

 #####`secretfile`

 Sets permissions to the inc/secret.php file for apache during setup.
-Set this attribute to writable while installing racktables and readable after installation is done.
+Set this attribute to "writable" while installing racktables and "readonly" after installation step 4.
 Setting this attibute to "absent" removes the file.
 Defaults to "undef", which results in permissions not being modified.

+#####`release`

+Selects the RackTables version.
+The version is pulled from https://github.com/RackTables/racktables/ using a Git revision TAG.
+The RackTables project on GitHub has (so far) tagged every release with "RackTables-<version>".
+Make sure the version you enter is available at https://github.com/RackTables/racktables/tree/VERSION.
+You can automatically upgrade the racktables version by modifying this attribute to a higher version number.
+Defaults to 'undef'.

 #####`vhost`